FateEvent/Born2BeRoot/walkthrough.md

 Installation will begin.

 Scan another CD or DVD? -> no
-Debian archive mirror country -> your nearest mirror or Russian Federation for Moscow campus -> deb.debian.org (doesn't matter) ->
--> leave proxy info field empty and proceed.
+Debian archive mirror country -> your nearest mirror -> deb.debian.org (doesn't matter) -> leave proxy info field empty and proceed.

 Participate in the package usage survey? -> NO!